-Attendance: Attendance in Discussion sections is optional, but very strongly encouraged.
-You simply will not do well in the class if you do not put in significant effort.
+Attendance: Attendance in Class and Discussion sections is optional, but very strongly encouraged.
+Attendance will gain you extra credit.
+You simply will not do well in the course if you do not put in significant effort.

 Classroom etiquette: Please refrain from eating, reading newspapers, surfing the web, texting and engaging in conversations (except when prompted during clicker questions), or anything else that might distract others and yourself from paying attention during lectures.
 Please make sure to shut off cell phones.
 If you must leave class early, please sit in the back in an aisle seat so you can exit with the least amount of disruption to others.